-Method Name Description reportMissingAttribute Reports an error that a required action handler attribute is missing by using the the cror element. reportStatus Reports action handler status by using the <xsql-status> element.</xsql-status> requiredConnectionProvided Checks whether a connection is available for this request and outputs an errorgram into the page if no connection is available. variableValue Returns the value of a lexical parameter, taking into account all scoping rules that might determine its default value.
+Method Name Description reportMissingAttribute Reports an error that a required action handler attribute is missing by using the <xsql-error> element.</xsql-error> reportStatus Reports action handler status by using the <xsql-status> element.</xsql-status> requiredConnectionProvided Checks whether a connection is available for this request and outputs an errorgram into the page if no connection is available. variableValue Returns the value of a lexical parameter, taking into account all scoping rules that might determine its default value.